oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 - **use\_enclosing\_compartment**: a boolean flag indicating whether or not to provision the Landing Zone within an enclosing compartment other than the root compartment.
 When provisioning the Landing Zone as a narrower-permissioned user, it must be set to true.

-- **existing\_enclosing\_compartment\_ocid**: The OCID of a pre-existing enclosing compartment where Landing Zone compartments are to be created.
+- **existing\_enclosing\_compartment\_ocid**: the OCID of a pre-existing enclosing compartment where Landing Zone compartments are to be created.
 If *use\_enclosing\_compartment* is false, the module creates the Landing Zone compartments in the root compartment as long as the executing user has the required permissions.
 If *use\_enclosing\_compartment* is true, but *existing\_enclosing\_compartment\_ocid* is not set, a default enclosing compartment is created under the root compartment with the name *\<service_label\>-top-cmp*.

 If an enclosing compartment is deployed, Landing Zone policies that are not required to be attached at root compartment are attached to the enclosing compartment.
-This allows the enclosing compartment to be later moved anywhere in the compartments hierarchy without any policy changes.
+This allows the enclosing compartment to be moved later anywhere in the compartments hierarchy without any policy changes.

 ### Reusing Existing Groups and Dynamic Groups

 By default, the Landing Zone provisions groups and dynamic groups.
 These groups are assigned various grants in Landing Zone policies.
 However, some circumstances may require the reuse of existing groups and dynamic groups, as in:

 - customers who already have defined their groups;
 - customers who work with federated groups;
 - when Landing Zone deployers do not have permissions to create groups;
 - when granting multiple Landing Zone compartments ownership to the same group: this is especially useful when creating distinct Landing Zones for multiple lifecycle compartments (Dev/Test/Prod), but requiring the same groups to manage them.
-In this case, you provision the Landing Zone three times, one for each environment.
+In this case, you provision the Landing Zone three times, once for each environment.
 In the first run, all groups are created.
 In the next two, groups are reused and granted the appropriate permissions over the environment compartments.
 If a different set of groups is required for each environment, simply do not reuse existing groups, letting new groups to be provisioned.

 In these cases, simply provide the existing OCI group names to the appropriate configuration variables and they are reused in Landing Zone policies.
 Here are the variable names: